-Any suspected online risk or infringement should be reported to the online safety lead / designated safeguarding lead on the same day - where clearly urgent, it will be made by the end of the lesson.
+Any suspected online risk or infringement should be reported to the online safety lead / designated safeguarding lead on the same day.
+The reporting member of staff will ensure that a record is made of the concern on Onwards and Up[wards, this includes any concerns raised by the filtering and monitoring systems (see section further on in this policy for more information).

 Any concern/allegation about staff misuse is always referred directly to the Headteacher, unless the concern is about the Headteacher in which case the complaint is referred to the Chair of Governors and the LADO (Local Authority's Designated Officer).
-Staff may also use the NSPCC Whistleblowing Helpline
+Staff may also use the NSPCC Whistleblowing Helpline school staff September 2024 provides advice and related legal duties including support for pupils and powers of staff when responding to incidents - see pages 31-33 for guidance on child on child sexual violence and harassment, behaviour incidents online and mobile phones.

 The school will actively seek support from other agencies as needed (i.e. the local authority, LGfL, UK Safer Internet Centre's Professionals' Online Safety Helpline (POSH), NCA CEOP, Prevent Officer, Police, IWF and Harmful Sexual Behaviour Support Service).
-The DfE guidance Behaviour in Schools, advice for headteachers and school staff September 2022 provides advice and related legal duties including support for pupils and powers of staff when responding to incidents - see pages 32-34 for guidance on child on child sexual violence and harassment, behaviour incidents online and mobile phones.
+The DfE guidance Behaviour in Schools, advice for headteachers and

-We will inform parents/carers of online-safety incidents involving their children, and the Police where staff or pupils engage in or are subject to behaviour which we consider is particularly concerning or breaks the law (particular procedures are in place for sexting and upskirting; see section below).
+We will inform parents/carers of online-safety incidents involving their children, and the Police where staff or pupils engage in or are subject to behaviour which we consider is particularly concerning or breaks the law.